Dirichlet's theorem on arithmetic progressions

 and Dirichlet's theorem states that this sequence contains infinitely many prime numbers.
 The theorem extends Euclid's theorem that there are infinitely many prime numbers (of the form 1 + 2n).
 Stronger forms of Dirichlet's theorem state that for any such arithmetic progression, the sum of the reciprocals of the prime numbers in the progression diverges and that different such arithmetic progressions with the same modulus have approximately the same proportions of primes.
-Equivalently, the primes are evenly distributed (asymptotically) among the congruence classes modulo d containing as coprime to d.
+Equivalently, the primes are evenly distributed (asymptotically) among the congruence classes modulo d containing a coprime to d.

 The theorem is named after the German mathematician Peter Gustav Lejeune Dirichlet, who proved it in 1837.